justinlubin/honeybee/README.md

 The graphs produced from the previous step provide the evidence for these claims.
 (For context, the "baselines" are Naïve Enumeration and Pruned Enumeration in these graphs.)
 Here is how we interpret the graphs in terms of the research questions (RQs):

 * **To verify RQ1:** The graph `01-fin.pdf` should show that Honeybee solves all 13/13 problems, and that the baselines do not.
 Moreover, the graph `02-inf.pdf` should show that Honeybee can solve 8/8 problems that the baselines cannot even represent (and thus are not plotted).
-* **To verify RQ2:** The graph `03-scalability.pdf` should show that Honeybee scales linearly in depth and is roughly constant in breadth, whereas the scale substantially worse.
+* **To verify RQ2:** The graph `03-scalability.pdf` should show that Honeybee scales linearly in depth and is roughly constant in breadth, whereas the baselines scale substantially worse.
 For sufficiently large problems, Honeybee should substantially outperform the baselines.
-* **To verify RQ3:** Most (if not all) the points should be in the bottom-right quadrant of the graph `04-speedup.pdf`.
+* **To verify RQ3:** Most (if not all) the points should be in the bottom-right half of the graph `04-speedup.pdf`.
-* **To verify RQ4:** The Honeybee plot in the graph `05-any.pdf` should be similar to the baselines.
+* **To verify RQ4:** The Honeybee plot in the graph `05-any.pdf` should be similar to the baseline plots.

 ### Steps to take